Need more encouragement? Get my free weekly doses sent straight to your inbox!

 I felt sad and deprived.
 (How entitled was that, by the way?)

 I remembered how I used to be able to eat any yummy thing I wanted without even budgeting for groceries.
 Maybe I was too hasty in leaving my job?
 (I so wasn’t.
 It was a horrible situation.
-Read more about that here.)
+Read about how I quit my job when I couldn’t afford to here.)

 How very Israelites-complaining-in-the-wilderness and “we-want-yummy-things-let’s-go-back-into-captivity” of me.